caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Mon Jun 1

+Last week I had what I call a *mental breakdown*.
+I focused on doing so much these months that I barely took time to reflect and it took a toll on me.
+I'm taking a few weeks off to rethink my priorities.
+Stay tuned.

 ## Mon May 18

 Awesome milestone.
 I finally finished the Cracking the Toptal Interview guide!
 So proud to have been able to pull this off.
 I first thought about this on Apr 3 so it took me like 6 weeks to complete.
 It's definitely much more than I initially expected but it was totally worth it.
 What I thought was going to be 15 pages initially turned out to be 50.
 I really hope this helps a lot of people.